MapcreatorIO/swagger-filter/README.md

 # swagger-filter
-Allows filtering of swagger.yml for multi target documentation.
-This repo is currently still a stub.
-The proposed command line arguments and their usage is ducumented in here.
+Allows filtering of swagger.yml for multi target documentation using extensions.

 ```bash
 # removes all extensions (x-*)